about me:

 —

 As an artist and researcher, Katja often finds herself in liminal spaces between genres, cultures, and traditions.
-This stems from her mixed identity as a person and artist: born and raised in northeast North America (both US and Canada) with grandparents who were all Soviet refugees from different places in North/East Europe; always feeling drawn to her own (East Slavic), neighbouring, and other musical traditions, but originally (especially not having opportunities as a young person to pursue that further) principally trained in Western academic music.
+This stems from her mixed identity as a person and artist: born and raised in northeast North America (both US and Canada) in a mixed East Slavic diaspora/exile family; always feeling drawn to her own, neighbouring, and other musical traditions, but originally (especially not having opportunities as a young person to pursue her own traditions further) principally trained in Western academic music.
 Her research in an ethnomusicological sense has as yet focused on comparing different singing traditions throughout Northeast Europe.

 In her (often nonexistent) spare time, Katja is an enthusiast of words and language, nature, wild swimming, traditional/social dances of various styles, handwork, sketching, photography, and thrifting.

-**LV: Katrīna Emīlija Rumina, RU: Екатерина Рюмина (Jekaterina Rjumina).
-I have also used the correct romanisation as the latter as an artist name.
+**LV: Katrīna Emīlija Rumina, RU: Екатерина Рюмина (Jekaterina Rjumina - I sometimes have used this spelling as an artist name also), BY: Кацярына Рюміна, UA: Катерина Рюміна.
 My family’s name was anglicised when they emigrated…

 View document of artistic CV here: